fresheed/tubu/README.md

 # tubu - an async DASH Downloader

 A downloader for DASH-streamed video.

 This is a project for exploring async Rust w/ tokio.
-Specifically, we use asynchronicity to improve performance on:
+Specifically, asynchronicity improves performance on:
-- downloads of individual segments of audio/video tracks.
-Here, we also implement retry logic: if some track's segments are timed out, we restart the download task with the remaining segments, repeating it a fixed number of times until giving up
+- downloads of individual segments of audio/video tracks
 - saving segments to separate files
 - less important: concatenating segments into the audio and video tracks (only 2 tasks executing simultaneously)